Universal quantum computation via scalable measurement-free error correction: Outlook

 \section{Outlook}

 We have constructed a fully fault-tolerant architecture for universal and scalable quantum computation that does not require any measurements.

-By performing a measurement-free gauge fixing and code deformation, we have demonstrated a fault-tolerant protocol for the realization of a logical $\mathit{CCZ}$ gate in the Bacon-Shor code.
+First, by performing a measurement-free gauge fixing and code deformation, we have demonstrated a fault-tolerant protocol for the realization of a logical $\mathit{CCZ}$ gate in the Bacon-Shor code.
 Together with the code's fault-tolerant initialization and transversal Hadamard gate, this enables measurement-free, fault-tolerant and universal operations.

-Compared to other approaches based on code concatenation~\cite{jochym-oconnor2014}, this approach is more resource-efficient, as it requires only two additional logical registers per logical qubit.
-Furthermore, considering that a $\mathit{CCZ}$ gate requires a decomposition in six $\mathrm{CNOT}$ gates and several single-qubit rotations~\cite{nielsen-chuang, shende2008-cnots}, the pseudo-thresholds found here are competitive, even without the need for measurements.
 These ideas of gauge fixing are very powerful, as well-known error-correction concepts such as lattice surgery and code deformation have been recast as a gauge-fixing procedure~\cite{vuillot2019}.
 It is likely that in the future such concepts can be exploited in the measurement-free context, to devise more efficient universal logical operations.